 Renewable hydrogen is beginning to reach cost parity with fossil fuels, due largely to recent improvements in electrolysers.
 When electrolysed by low-cost renewable energy such as excess solar PV generation, hydrogen could become a cost-effective and sustainable replacement for natural gas.

 Hydrogen from renewables could replace fossil fuel-based feedstocks in high-emission applications.
 It could also be used to reduce emissions from industrial processes that need gas to create high temperatures, such as steel and cement production.

 Concentrated solar refers to a range of technologies that use large reflectors and lenses to concentrate solar energy for usable heat.
 The heat produced from concentrated solar can be used directly for industrial processes, or to produce electricity with steam-driven turbines.

 The heat can also be stored so that energy can be available at all times, not just when the sun is shining.
 Thermal storage, for example in molten silicon or salts, has the potential to improve the economics of concentrated solar by allowing the production of renewable electricity at times of highest grid demand.

 Australia is well placed to take advantage of concentrated solar technologies, due to abundant sunshine, space, and technical knowledge.
 Concentrated solar is likely to become increasingly viable in manufacturing where other forms of renewables are not able to provide the high temperatures needed for common industrial processes.
-ARENA and the CEFC have been actively supporting a number of concentrated solar projects in recent years.
+The CEFC and Australian Renewable Energy Agency (ARENA) have been actively supporting a number of concentrated solar projects in recent years.